Dolibarr/dolibarr/.github/CONTRIBUTING.md

 - Close/CLOSE: for closing a referenced feature request
 - New/NEW: for an unreferenced new feature (Opening a feature request and using close is prefered)
 - Perf/PERF: for performance enhancement
-- Qual/QUAL: for quality code enhancement or re-engeneering
+- Qual/QUAL: for quality code enhancement or re-engineering

 #### Issuenum
 If your commit fixes a referenced bug or feature request.